sebastian-porling/JISIWEI-Vacuum-Cleaner-Robot-Hack/HOW-TO-DEMO.md

 ```
 nmap -sn 192.168.1.127/24
 ```
 Check ports on all the devices found in the network.

-Show the Jisiwei device.
+We will need the router and a phone.

 ## Step 3
+Either run the script **spoof.sh** or do all the steps down below.

-First we will setup portforwarding before using arpspoof and mitmproxy:
+First we will setup port forwarding before using arpspoof and mitmproxy:

 ```
 sysctl -w net.ipv4.ip_forward=1